nomis/oidentd/README.md

 permalink: /
 ---

-oidentd is an RFC 1413 compliant ident daemon that runs on Linux, Darwin, FreeBSD, OpenBSD, and DragonFly BSD.
+oidentd is an RFC 1413 compliant ident daemon that runs on Linux, FreeBSD, OpenBSD, NetBSD, DragonFly BSD, and some versions of Darwin and Solaris.

-oidentd is used primarily by universities, providers of shell accounts, and public IRC bouncers to fight abuse by allowing servers to identify the owners of incoming connections.
+oidentd is used primarily by universities and providers of shell accounts and public IRC bouncers to fight abuse by allowing servers to identify the owners of incoming connections.